hollowbit/learn_programming/Lesson-3-Code/README.md

 # Congradulations, you wrote your first algorithm!

 ## HISTORY: Early Computer Programming
  In the early days of computer science, programmers wrote in `assembly`.
 This is the language that directly translates into the 1s (ones) and 0s (zeros) that computers understand.
 Nowadays, programmers use programming languages as they are easier to understand and write.
-However, at some point, all code (including what you are about to write) is translated or interpretted into `assembly` so your computer can read it and execute it. `x86` and `ARM` are some assembly languages you may have heard of.
+However, at some point, all code (including the code you just wrote) is translated or interpretted into `assembly` so your computer can read it and execute it. `x86` and `ARM` are some assembly languages you may have heard of.